COVID-19 Important Information

 If your operation includes the use of general or plexus anaesthesia, after the operation you will be taken to a recovery room to allow you to recover from the anaesthesia.
 If you are undergoing an inpatient procedure, you will be transferred from the recovery room to your designated ward, or if it is an outpatient procedure, you can be picked up here.
 Please note that after an outpatient operation you must be picked up by someone.
 You are not permitted to take a taxi or public transport alone after an outpatient procedure.

-On the second day following the operation, the first dressing change takes place in the morning.
+On the first or second day following the operation, the first dressing change takes place in the morning.
 If you are an inpatient this will take place at the clinic.
 For outpatients this can be carried out by the attending physician or at Prof. Sauerbier’s private practice.
 You will be provided with detailed information on your operation and the planned aftercare.
 You will be given a discharge report, a certificate of incapacity to work, and a prescription for physiotherapy, ergotherapy, and all necessary medication, if they have not already been provided.

 This is followed by the rehabilitation phase, which Prof. Sauerbier will individually coordinate with you.
 In general, we provide all patients with a referral for postoperative rehabilitation.
 The duration depends on the type of operation and the healing progress.
 Following operations on the lower extremities, therapy to prevent the development of blood clots (thrombosis) is necessary.
 This usually consists of regular subcutaneous abdominal injections, which you may also be able to do by yourself.
 You family doctor can instruct you further.